-Over the past couple days, the temperature in Houston has taken a plunge.
+Over the past couple of days, the temperature in Houston has taken a plunge.
 We know the chilly weather won’t last for too long but nevertheless, you will likely be spending more time indoors over the next couple of months.
 While pollen is one of the primary triggers of spring allergies, the most common allergens during the winter are mold, dust mites, and animals.
 Some of the most prevalent symptoms of these winter allergies include sneezing, nasal congestion, coughing, and itchy eyes, nose, and/or throat.
 Cold weather has an indirect effect on the spread of allergens such as mold and dust mites in your home.
 When it’s chilly outside, you’re more likely to turn on your heater and keep your windows closed.
 This creates a controlled environment for allergies to fester and enter your body through your nose as you walk around your house.
 We will take a look at each of these popular allergens and how to deal with them during the winter.

 Mold most often forms in damp areas such as bathrooms or basements.
-While basements are not commonly found in homes in Texas, mold may also be brought into the home.
+While basements are not commonly found in homes in Texas, mold may also be brought into other parts of the home.
 Mold from yard waste may be transported indoors through your clothing and your shoes.
 Allergic rhinitis is a disorder that occurs when your body detects substances in the air called allergens.
 Your allergies flare up when your body’s defense system mistakes harmless allergens, such as mold, for harmful antigens, such as bacteria.

-If you are purchasing a real tree this year, be mindful of the mold spores that may form on your tree.
+If you’re purchasing a real tree this year, be mindful of the mold spores that may form on your tree.
 Make sure to spray down your tree with water before you bring it indoors.
 This will rid your tree of mold spores before they spread throughout your home, so you can enjoy that clean, evergreen smell.

 How to Deal With It